 Pure Storage Unveils Enterprise Data Cloud: A New Paradigm for AI-Driven Data Management

-Pure Storage introduces the Enterprise Data Cloud (EDC), a comprehensive platform designed to revolutionize data management for AI workloads and modern enterprise needs.
+Pure Storage introduces the Enterprise Data Cloud (EDC), a comprehensive platform designed to revolutionize data management for AI workloads and hybrid environments, shifting focus from storage management to data governance and accessibility.

-Pure Storage, a leader in all-flash storage solutions, has introduced its Enterprise Data Cloud (EDC) platform, marking a significant shift in how organizations manage and utilize data across hybrid environments 12.
-This launch comes at a crucial time when enterprises are rapidly exploring AI opportunities and finding their traditional storage architectures inadequate for modern workloads.
+Pure Storage, a leader in all-flash storage solutions, has unveiled its Enterprise Data Cloud (EDC) platform, marking a significant shift in how organizations manage and utilize data across hybrid environments

 Key Features of the Enterprise Data Cloud